LukasKrisna/Melodate/README.md

 ## Getting Started

 Clone the repository and navigate to the project directory.
 Detailed setup and run instructions will be provide soon.

+# Machine Learning Overview

+## Objective

+The objective of recommender feature is to develop a sophisticated recommender system that can accurately predict and suggest potential matches based on users' music preferences.
+This system is at the core of Melodate's functionality, enabling the application to pair individuals based on shared musical tastes rather than traditional, often superficial matchmaking criteria.

+The primary goal of anti porn feature is to develop a machine learning model capable of distinguishing between safe-for-work (SFW) and not-safe-for-work (NSFW) content in images.

 ## License